Capital Xtra: Capital XTRA

 A number of high-profile signings were made, at launch including former BBC Radio 1 and 1Xtra DJ Tim Westwood, and subsequently Kiss FM DJ Jez Welham for the station's flagship show, Capital XTRA In The Morning.

 Initially, the station introduced dance music alongside the urban offering provided by Choice FM.
-However, ratings, particularly in London, suffered, leading to a move back towards the mixture of primarily black music genres that is now heard on the station, which proved successful between 2016 and 2020 in the UK radio listening measurement system, RAJAR.
+However, ratings, particularly in London, suffered, leading to a move back towards the mixture of primarily black music genres that is now heard on the station, which proved successful between 2014 and 2020 in the UK radio listening measurement system, RAJAR.

-Capital XTRA refreshed its weekend schedule at the start of 2017, hiring Afrobeats artist and DJ Afro B to host the Afrobeats show, and student radio winner Robert Bruce for a new UK-music led programme, 'Homegrown'.
+Capital XTRA refreshed its weekend schedule at the start of 2018, hiring Afrobeats artist and DJ Afro B to host the Afrobeats show previously hosted by DJ Abrantee, and student radio winner Robert Bruce for a new UK-music led programme, 'Homegrown'.
 In a coup for the station, legendary hip-hop presenter DJ Semtex moved from BBC Radio 1Xtra to host the same slot on Capital XTRA in October 2018.

-In September 2019, a new weekday morning show was launched, hosted by former evening presenter Yinka Bokinni, and Shayna-Marie Birch-Campbell.
+In September 2019, a new weekday Breakfast show was launched, hosted by former evening presenter Yinka Bokinni, and Shayna-Marie Birch-Campbell.

-On 5th August 2022, Capital XTRA confirmed that Yinka Bokinni had quit the station.
+On 5 August 2022, Capital XTRA confirmed that Yinka Bokinni had quit the station.
 Evening show host Robert Bruce was subsequently confirmed to co-host the breakfast slot with incumbent presenter Shayna-Marie.
+Omah Howard replaced Robert Bruce on the evening show.

+On 1 September 2023, Manny Norte announced he would step down his mid morning weekday show to focus on his weekend shows with immediate effect.
+He presented the weekday slot for over 10 years with Omah Howard replacing him.